Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Learned Model Predictive Game

 \subsection{Training Procedure}

 To solve the game over neural-network weights in~\eqref{eq:ocp_lmpg}, we adopt a simultaneous gradient play approach, where each agent's network parameters $W^i$ are updated iteratively via

-where the gradient $\delta W^i$ is obtained via automatic differentiation to minimize the respective cost functions $J^i$ over initial states $\boldsymbol{x}_{\text{init}}$ sampled from a dataset $\mathcal{D}$, at a learning rate~$\alpha$.
+where the gradient $\delta W^i$ is obtained via automatic differentiation.
+To compute gradients through the optimization layer $\mathcal{P}$, we employ the differentiable optimization machinery proposed by \cite{petersLearningMixedStrategies2022}, which allows for efficient backpropagation through the Karush-Kuhn-Tucker (KKT) conditions of the trajectory optimizer.
+The update minimizes the respective cost functions $J^i$ over initial states $\boldsymbol{x}_{\text{init}}$ sampled from a dataset $\mathcal{D}$, at a learning rate~$\alpha$.
 Algorithm~\ref{alg:lmpg_training} describes our training procedure employing this update rule.
 Rather than applying~\eqref{eq:lmpg_update} to a dataset of randomly sampled initial states, this training procedure employs a specialized data aggregation strategy to facilitate stable, generalizable learning.
 We summarize this data aggregation strategy below.

 \textbf{Data aggregation strategy.} Each training epoch begins with a data collection phase (lines~\ref{line:rollout_sim_delays}-\ref{line:end_rollout_sim_delays} of ~Alg.~\ref{alg:lmpg_training}) in which we roll out the current learned strategies $\pi^i_\text{LMPG}$ in a closed-loop simulation from randomly initialized game states.
 To bridge the sim-to-real gap, we inject randomized computational delays from a Bernoulli distribution, $\mathrm{Bernoulli}$, and control input noise from a normal distribution~$\mathcal{N}$ during these rollouts, sensitizing the policy to the asynchronous nature of real-life deployment.
-Furthermore, we employ adaptive constraint handling to encourage exploration: the differentiable trajectory optimization's constraints are relaxed during data collection to prevent convergence to overly conservative local optima, but are subsequently tightened during replay buffer aggregation and deployment to ensure the learned policy satisfies constraints within nominal racing limits.
+Furthermore, the differentiable trajectory optimization's constraints are relaxed during data collection to encourage exploration.
+Specifically, we introduce a relaxation margin $\boldsymbol{\epsilon} > 0$, replacing the strict constraint $\boldsymbol{h}^i(\boldsymbol{u}_k^i) \geq 0$ with the relaxed condition $\boldsymbol{h}^i(\boldsymbol{u}_k^i) \geq -\boldsymbol{\epsilon}$.